zluudg/edm/README.md

-# edm: edge dnstap minimiser
+# edm: Edge DNSTAP Minimiser

 ## About